Aaron Gordon NBA Playoffs Player Props: Nuggets vs. Heat

-The Denver Nuggets, Aaron Gordon included, will play at 8:00 PM on Sunday versus the Miami Heat in the 2023 NBA Playoffs.
+Aaron Gordon could make a big impact for the Denver Nuggets at 8:30 PM on Wednesday versus the Miami Heat in the 2023 NBA Playoffs.

-If you'd like to place a wager on Gordon's props, we look at his available ones, providing some stats and trends, below.
+Let's look at the prop bets available for Gordon, using stats and trends to make good predictions.

 Aaron Gordon Prop Bets vs. the Heat